WHO WE ARE

-JOIN THE BOARD: Board Members must fill out an application, submit to a background check, complete an interview with the Nominations Committee, and then be voted onto the Board.
-Terms are three years, there is no limit on the number of terms a Board Member may serve.
+Crime Stoppers is run by a volunteer Board Directors.
+Interested community members interested in become a volunteer board member must fill out an application, submit to a background check, complete an interview with the Nominations Committee, and then be voted onto the board.
+Terms are three years, there is no limit on the number of terms a board member may serve.

 This year, at the Crime Stoppers USA Conference, Board Member – Shari Zen was awarded as the 2022 Crime Stoppers USA Board Member of the Year.
 Shari joined the board in 1987 as the Crime Stoppers Law Enforcement Coordinator.
 She served in that role for 16 years with excellence and superior support to the Board.
 At Shari’s retirement from the Grand junction Police Department in 2003, she elected to stay involved with Crime Stoppers of Mesa county and became a Board Member.
 She has served with commitment and dedication in that role to this day.
 While on the board, Shari has served in a variety of positions.
 She volunteered time and leadership in a term as the president of our county-wide program and has been a committed and dedicated member on the golf tournament, youth and publicity committees each year.